 The top station features many historical records from the incline's history, significant details about how the incline operates, as well as a gorgeous observation deck connected to the station.

-For those who love the incline and are interested in checking out how the technology works in even greater detail than what is available in the public areas, the Duquesne Incline offers a self-guided walking tour of the machinery room for 50 cents.
+For those who love the incline and are interested in checking out how the technology works in even greater detail than what is available in the public areas, the Duquesne Incline offers a self-guided walking tour of the machinery room below the boarding area.
+This is accessible via a door on the right side when heading out to the viewing platform.

 A visit down into this section will likely only take you a few minutes, and other than seeing the large cables and reading a few detailed descriptions of how the machinery works (several of which are available in the lobby), it may not be of interest to most- especially because a few of the largest gears are visible from the public spaces to begin with.

-Head to the Point of View Statue for the Best View
+Head to the Point of View Statue for the Best Vista

 If there is one thing about the Duquesne Incline and the viewpoint on Mount Washington I find most interesting, it would be that there is an even better vantage point located just a few minutes away from the station's platform- and very few people seem to know about it.

 When you exit the station, turn right, and head up a small hill roughly 300 feet.
-You'll come to a statue of George Washington and Seneca leader Guyasuta during one of their meetings which occurred in the region (although was not likely at this gorgeous spot).
+You'll come to a statue, entitled Point of View, of George Washington and Seneca leader Guyasuta during one of their meetings which occurred in the region (although was not likely at this gorgeous spot).

 Not only is this statue and published history interesting and worth reading about on the placards at the site, the view of the city is even better than at the incline itself thanks to the lack of fencing and other obstructions that are present on the official viewing platform.